Mount Adams (Washington): General

-Its size and distance from major cities, and the tendency of some people to forget or ignore Mount Adams, has led some people to call this volcano "The Forgotten Giant of Washington."
+The mountain's size and distance from major cities, and the tendency of some people to forget or ignore Mount Adams, has led some people to call this volcano "The Forgotten Giant of Washington".

-On a clear day from the summit, other visible volcanoes in the Cascade Range include Mount Rainier, Mount Baker, and Glacier Peak to the north, Mount St. Helens to the west, all in Washington; and Mount Hood, Mount Jefferson, and the Three Sisters, all to the south in Oregon.
+On a clear day from the summit, other visible volcanoes in the Cascade Range include: Mount Rainier, Mount Baker, and Glacier Peak to the north, as well as Mount St. Helens to the west, all in Washington; and Mount Hood, Mount Jefferson, and the Three Sisters, all to the south in Oregon.

 Summit area

 Contrary to legend, the flatness of Adams' current summit area is not due to the loss of the volcano's peak.
 Instead, it was formed as a result of cone-building eruptions from separated vents.
 A false summit, Pikers Peak, rises 11657 ft on the south side of the nearly half-mile (800 m) wide summit area.
 The true summit is about 600 ft higher on the gently sloping north side.
 A small lava and scoria cone marks the highest point.
 Suksdorf Ridge is a long buttress descending from the false summit to an elevation of 8000 ft.
 This structure was built by repeated lava flows in the late Pleistocene.
 The Pinnacle forms the northwest false summit and was created by erosion from the Adams and White Salmon glaciers.
 On the east side, The Castle is a low prominence at the top of Battlement Ridge.
 The summit crater is filled with snow and is open on its west rim.